jupyter/notebook/docs/source/notebook.rst

 Browser Compatibility
 ---------------------

-The Jupyter Notebook is officially supported on the following browsers:
+The Jupyter Notebook is officially supported the latest stable version the following browsers:

-* Chrome ≥ 13
+* Chrome
-* Safari ≥ 5
+* Safari
-* Firefox ≥ 6
+* Firefox

 The is mainly due to the notebook's usage of WebSockets and the flexible box model.